Whee745/Dissolve-n-Space-Tool/README.md

 A Blender add-on that reduces a vertex selection to a user-defined count via iterative Limited Dissolve, then redistributes the remaining vertices evenly along the original curve using [LoopTools](https://extensions.blender.org/add-ons/looptools/) Space

+Built to fit my own workflow.
+Working with dense edge loops often means manually dissolving vertices one by one until the shape looks right.
+It was slow and repetitive, so I vibecoded this to automate it.
+No formal coding background, but I studied every part of the code carefully to keep it clean and purposeful.
+Publishing it in case anyone else finds it useful.
+Feedback and contributions are welcome.

 ---

 ## What it does

-Working with dense edge loops often means manually dissolving vertices one by one until the shape looks right.
-This add-on automates that process:

 1. **Dissolve** — finds the minimum dissolve angle needed to bring your selected vertex count down to a target number, using an exponential scan + binary search approach (~18 operations vs. hundreds for a brute-force method).
 2. **Space** — runs LoopTools Space on the result to redistribute the remaining vertices evenly, preserving the overall curve shape.